 Social scientists and humanities researchers have the expertise and tools to lead an academic assessment of Antarctic values.
-The Social Sciences AG (hereon referred to as "the group") was established to carry out research targeted at understanding and cataloguing the range of values underpinning human engagement with the Antarctic.
-As this report and the list of research outputs (in the appendices) show, this research effort has progressed considerably.
-At the same time, it has become clear that a thorough exploration of human values associated with Antarctica is a complex task that requires more time and continued efforts.
-However, this research project promises considerable benefits in the long run, especially with regard to understanding decision-making in an Antarctic context and developing alternative strategies for environmental management.
+The Social Sciences AG (hereon "the group") was established to carry out research targeted at understanding the range of values underpinning human engagement with Antarctica.
+As shown in this report (including its appendices), this research effort has progressed considerably.
+At the same time, it has become clear that a thorough exploration of human values associated with Antarctica is a complex task that requires continued efforts.
+This research project promises considerable benefits in the long run, especially with regard to understanding decision-making in an Antarctic context and developing alternative strategies for environmental management.